Microsoft Office 2000: Editions

 Microsoft released five main editions of Office 2000 globally: Standard, Small Business, Professional, Premium, and Developer.
 An additional Personal edition with Word, Excel, and Outlook exclusive to Japan was also released.
-A similar Basic edition for Office 2003 would later be released to all markets.
+A similar Basic edition would later be released for Office 2003 to all markets.

 All retail editions sold in Australia, Brazil, China, France, and New Zealand, as well as academic copies sold in Canada and the United States, required the user to activate the product via the Internet.
 Microsoft extended this requirement to retail editions sold in Canada and the United States with the availability of Office 2000 Service Release 1.
-However, product activation is no longer required as of April 15, 2003.
 Product activation would become a requirement for all editions of Office from Office XP onward.

 MapPoint, Project, Visio and Vizact also used the Microsoft Office 2000 brand, but they were only available as standalone programs.

 System requirements

+Default font

+The default font was Times New Roman, 10 pt.